 - Image quality fluctuates in different low-light situations.

-There are several different factors to consider before choosing the best binoculars for bird watching.
+There are several different factors to consider before choosing the binoculars for bird watching.
 These factors include your location, bird watching goals, budget, and others that will determine the best pair of binoculars for your needs.

 Make sure that you think about these things and have the answers BEFORE you purchase a pair.
 The best pair of binoculars are the ones you use.
 If they are comfortable and work for what you want them too, then they are the right pair.